skapral/pragmaticobjects/oo-inference/INTERNALS.md

 ## Why?

-Inferred classes can be a basis for [aliases](https://www.pragmaticobjects.com/chapters/005_implementation_inheritance_paranoia.html#aliases) of objects, behavior of which is resolved at runtime.
+Inferred classes can be a basis for object aliases, behavior of which is resolved at runtime.
 Provided that we have an inferred user that is resolved from Github API...

 ```java